typst/packages/packages/preview/minimalbc/0.0.1/README.md

 ```

-When compiled, this example produce a PDF file named 'your filename'.pdf (see example.pdf).
+When compiled, this example produces a PDF file named 'your filename'.pdf (see example.pdf).

 Feel free to download and use this as a starting point for your own business cards.